 You can also reverse suppressions.

-To add or view suppressions, go to Contacts > Suppressed contacts and pick the appropriate tab.
+To view suppressed contacts, go to Email > Contacts > Suppressed contacts.

 The Suppressed contacts tab displays a list of all of your contacts who've unsubscribed from your communications, plus those who've been automatically unsubscribed by hard bouncing once, reaching their soft bounces limit or registering as an ISP spam complainant.

 You can manually add a contact to this list by selecting New contact suppression.
 See the Adding suppressions section below for further detail.

 You can export or permanently delete a suppressed contact by selecting their name, which will take you to the Manage contact view (which is limited to just previous activity for a suppressed contact).

 Select the Contact actions drop-down menu and choose the required action.

 Exporting a suppressed contact works in the same way as exporting a normal, unsuppressed contact.

 You can also delete suppressed contacts individually or in bulk from under the Suppressed contacts tab.

 To delete a contact individually, tick the box to the left of the contact's email address, and select Delete.

 If you want to delete multiple contacts at once (in bulk), tick the boxes next to the contacts you want to delete or select all.

 Please note, deleting a suppressed contact differs to deleting a normal, unsuppressed contact, and before committing the action you'll be asked to confirm that you understand that: